smt923/fortnite-mouse-accel/README.md

 # fortnite-mouse-accel

+#### Due to recent patches this tool doesn't really provide any benefit anymore, but should still be functional

 Quickly edit your sensitivity and enable or disable mouse accel/smoothing in your [Fortnite](https://fortnite.com/) config, while also keeping it read only so it doesn't reset

 **Using the in game options menu seems to reset certain config options, so if you edit your options in game you might have to run this tool again**